NikkelM/Steam-App-ID-Finder/README.md

 <details>
 <summary><code>gogLoginCode</code></summary>

-The code you received after logging in (consult the README.md for more information).
+The code you received after logging in.
 Be fast, this code is only valid for one minute.
 If you don't start the script within that time, it will not be able to generate an access token from it.
 If a refresh token is also provided, this option is ignored.